SebstainOnGitHub/chirpy/README.md

 # Chirpy API

-Chirpy is a basic API for managing user authentication, authorization, and posting/deleting "chirps" (short messages).
+Chirpy, a play on twitter (now X), is a basic API for managing user authentication, authorization, and posting/deleting "chirps" (short messages).
 It includes user management, token-based authentication, and chirp management, including the creation and deletion of chirps.
 Additionally, it supports metrics monitoring for administrators.

 ## Features